• Skip to main content

 Celebrate Earth Day by connecting with your inner flower child and take action by implementing as many of these eco-friendly habits as possible:

 • Green Your Beauty Routine This is good for the planet and it will reduce your toxic load which is super healthy for you.
-Click here for tips to make it easy.
+Click here for recommendations to make it easy.

 • Drive Less, Bike & Walk Way More Wonderful for the environment, your wallet and your waistline.

-• Detox Your Home Occupy your time during lockdown by creating a healthier, less toxic home.
-You are currently spending more time inside your home than ever.
-The environment inside your home is up to TEN TIMES more polluted than it is outside.
+• Detox Your Home The environment inside your home is up to TEN TIMES more polluted than it is outside.
 I cannot impress upon you enough how important it is to create a less toxic home.
 Environmental toxins impair your immune system and wreak havoc on your health.
 I know it’s daunting and overwhelming, that’s exactly why I created my easy workshop-style course: The Home Detox Masterclass will remove the overwhelm, save you an abundance of time and you will avoid the hassle of being greenwashed.
 This makes it easy for you to learn the steps you need to clean up your indoor environment, reduce your toxic load, and minimize your carbon footprint.
 Tell a friend.)
 Imagine how relieved you’ll be when you know exactly what to do and what to use.
 What better way to celebrate Earth Day?!
 Click here to learn more & register.

 The EPA ranks indoor air pollution one of the top five environmental health risks